numberjuani/ibkr-cp-api-client/README.md

 ## Features
 - `auth` - Authentication, brings in functions that can open and authenticate the portal.
 Windows not supported, if you want it open a PR.
+- NOTE: You may need to inspect the page and adjust the element names for auth to work.
 ## Contributing
 Contributions welcome from anybody.
 1. Branch from main.